-Her parents were committed to giving her and her sister the best education possible with the expectation of working in a commercial environment.
-When Mahamyele was only 17 years old her mother pasted away at young age of 42.
-This played a critical role in the way Mahayele made use of her own time.
-She has mentioned that she can’t understand why people waste so much time.
+Her parents were committed to giving her and her sister the best education possible with the expectation for them to work in a commercial environment.
+When Mahanyele was only 17 years old, her mother passed away at the young age of 42.
+This played a critical role in the way Mahanyele made use of her own time.
+She can’t understand why people waste so much time.

-At the age of 17 Mahanyele left her home in Soweto to pursue a strong educational foundation.
+At the age of 17, Mahanyele left her home in Soweto to pursue a strong educational foundation.
 She went on to study in various places around the world.
-She attended Douglass College in the United States when she was only 17 where she graduated with bachelor’s degree in economics and earned an MBA from England’s DeMontfort University, only three years later.
+She attended Douglass College in the United States when she was only 17, where she graduated with a bachelor’s degree in economics and earned an MBA from England’s DeMontfort University only three years later.

-Mahanyele has always been highly passionate about investment banking and that it is something that she’s always wanted to do.
+Mahanyele has always been highly passionate about investment banking and it’s something that she’s always wanted to do.

-She began her career as an intern in New York at Fieldstone Private Capital Group, an international investing banking firm on Wall Street.
+She began her career as an intern in New York at Fieldstone Private Capital Group, an international investment banking firm on Wall Street.
 Climbing the corporate ladder, Mahanyele quickly became the Vice President.